-The GAAP have gradually evolved, based on established concepts and standards, as well as on best practices that have come to be commonly accepted across different industries.
+The GAAP has gradually evolved, based on established concepts and standards, as well as on best practices that have come to be commonly accepted across different industries.

 Why is GAAP Important?

-GAAP also seek to make non-profit and governmental entities more accountable by requiring them to clearly and honestly report their finances.
+GAAP also seeks to make non-profit and governmental entities more accountable by requiring them to clearly and honestly report their finances.